gaechkahub/gaechkahub/README.md

 - 🌱 I’m also currently learning [CS50: Introduction to Computer Science](https://cs50.harvard.edu/x/2023/) (Harvard, online)

 - 💬  Ask me about remote support.
-I love to solve any problems with laptops software and hardware.
+I love to solve any problems with computer software and hardware.

 - 📫  How to reach me: keozon@gmail.com, https://github.com/gaechkahub, [LinkedIn](https://www.linkedin.com/in/odrinl/)